 School Characteristics

 Math Corps strives to serve students and schools that would benefit the most from additional resources, for which the percentage of students at the school who are eligible for the federal free and reduced-price lunch (FRPL) program can be a useful indicator.
 Students from families with incomes at or below 185 percent of the Federal poverty level are eligible for free or reduced-price meals.
-Figure 2 shows the distribution of Math Corps schools based on their school level FRPL percentage.
-The majority of the students at 86% of participating schools are eligible for Free or Reduced Price-Lunch, indicating most tutors were placed in schools where access to other resources may be at least somewhat limited.
+Figure 2 shows the distribution of MEC Math Corps partner schools based on their school level FRPL percentage.
+The majority of the students at 86% of participating schools are FRPL eligible indicating most tutors were placed in schools where access to other resources may be at least somewhat limited.

 Figure 2.
 Distribution of Schools by Student Eligibility for Free or Reduced Price-Lunch Program